sts10/sts10.github.io/_posts/2014-02-14-my-current-coding-setup.markdown

-+++
+---
+layout: post
-title= "Apps, Fonts, and Colors of my Current Coding Setup" date= "2014-02-14 01:06:10 -0500" comments = "true"
+title: "Apps, Fonts, and Colors of my Current Coding Setup"
-+++
+date: 2014-02-14 01:06:10 -0500
+comments: true
+---

-I’ve been playing with my color theme and default font-face in my code editor, Sublime Text 2, this cold, snowy weekend, so I thought I’d share a little about my current application setup.
+I've been playing with my color theme and default font-face in my code editor, Sublime Text 2, this cold, snowy weekend, so I thought I’d share a little about my current application setup.
 I don’t know, maybe this is boring?
 Self-involved?
 I try not to get too bogged down in tricking out my gear (while I should be writing code).
 But on the other hand, now that I’m using my computer even more than I have in the past, I do think it’s important to get it feeling right and looking good.

 This post will probably end up serving as an interesting sort of time capsule for me to see what I’m still using six months or a year from now.
 And hey, maybe one of you will find a new app or setting to use.